-Birthed from troubled pasts, Henry Lucas and Ottis Toole were lovers and deranged serial killers whose crimes would change American laws and TV.
+Birthed out of troubled pasts, Henry Lucas and Ottis Toole were lovers and deranged serial killers whose crimes would change American laws.

 Henry Lucas and Ottis Toole are either the worst serial killers in American history or the worst liars.
 They were a pair of star-crossed lovers who traveled across America murdering, raping, burning, and even cannibalizing everyone who crossed their paths.
 And if Henry Lucas is be believed, they killed thousands.

-It’s one crime’s strangest and most unnerving stories.
+It’s one of history’s strangest and most unnerving crime stories.
 The truth is as murky as it comes but the things we know for sure are twisted enough to turn anyone’s stomach.

 Henry Lucas and Ottis Toole weren’t just a murdering team.
 They were lovers.